 g.
 On a sampling basis, verify that the proper inspections are specified for the containment in the PSI/ISI database or other controlled document in accordance with ASME Code, Section XI, IWE/IWL-2500.

 h.
-Verify that the augmented inspections described in the FSAR or other licensee commitments have been included in the PSI/ISI program or some other program document.
+Verify that the augmented inspections described in the Final Safety Analysis Report (FSAR) or other licensee commitments have been included in the PSI/ISI program or some other program document.

 Guidance: At the time of the inspection, the augmented inspections identified below may not be an all-inclusive list.
 Therefore, the inspector should review the FSAR to verify that the ISI program has been augmented as described.

-All Licensees: The ISI program of all plants shall be augmented to include a 100% volumetric examination of all pipe welds in high-energy piping in containment penetration areas (i.e., the break exclusion region/zone) during each inspection interval as defined in ASME Code, Section XI, IWA-2400.
-The break exclusion region/zone and affected piping subject to this augmented inservice examination is defined in FSAR Section 3.6.2. verify that piping/component supports on these drawings are contained within the PSI/ISI database.
+All Licensees: The ISI program of all plants shall be augmented to include a 100% volumetric examination of the ASME Code required inspection volume of all pipe welds in high-energy piping in containment penetration areas (i.e., the break exclusion region/zone) during each inspection interval as defined in ASME Code, Section XI, IWA-2400.
+The break exclusion region/zone and affected piping subject to this augmented inservice examination is defined in FSAR Section 3.6.2.
+Select a representative sample of supports to verify that piping/component supports on these drawings are contained within the PSI/ISI database.

 Class 2 piping welds in the area from the containment wall to and including the inboard or outboard isolation valves shall be defined in accordance with